 I do it all the time, particularly if I’m making a cake.
 It gives the recipes more fat, and therefore they will be softer and chewier.
 You should try it.
 It works for me every time.

 How do you keep the cookies chewy?

-If you follow the recipe and roll them out 1/4 inch thick and do not overbake the cookies they will be soft and chewy.
+If you follow the recipe and roll them out 1/4 inch thick and don’t overbake the cookies they will be soft and chewy.

 Will these cookies harden after baking?

 This recipe is great because the cookies stay soft for at least 2 weeks after baking.
 Just place them on a wire rack to cool, then store them in a “Tupperware” type plastic airtight container.

 How long do gingerbread cookies stay fresh?

 Please let me know if you make these gingerbread cookies in a jar.
-I confess I have a sweet tooth and these are the perfect solution for a mid-afternoon snack.
+I confess, I have a sweet tooth and these are the perfect solution for a mid-afternoon snack.
 Gingerbread Cookie Recipes are a favorite around here!
 We have so much fun enjoying the flavor and taste, plus the decorating is so much fun!
 You haven’t seen fun until you see your kids and grandkids playing with the gingerbread man that they helped to make!

-Stay well, stay safe, my friends.
+Stay well, and stay safe, my friends.
 May God bless this world, Linda